 Annually, PEPFAR reports on results achieved by its programs across the range of prevention, treatment and care programs.
 Reflecting America’s commitment to saving lives affected by HIV/AIDS, PEPFAR is supporting countries in providing HIV prevention, treatment and care to their people.

-- As of September 30, 2013, PEPFAR will have supported more than 4.2 million voluntary medical male circumcision (VMMC) procedures in east and southern Africa; by the end of 2013, PEPFAR will have reached the President’s 2011 World AIDS Day VMMC goal of 4.7 million.
+- As of September 30, 2015, PEPFAR has supported more than 8.9 million voluntary medical male circumcision procedures in Eastern and Southern Africa to reduce the risk of HIV transmission.

-- PEPFAR supported HIV counseling and testing for more than 57.7 million people in FY 2013, providing a critical entry point to prevention, treatment, and care.
+- In FY 2015, PEPFAR supported HIV testing and counseling for more than 68.2 million people, providing a critical entry point to prevention, treatment, and care.

 Read more about PEPFAR's results and progress to date.